Madison, Wisconsin: Transportation

 Starting from the last decades of the 20th century, Madison has been among the leading cities for bicycling as a form of transportation, with about 3% of working residents pedaling on their journey to work.
 The share of Madison workers who bicycled to work increased to 5.3% by 2014.
 The 2016 survey by American Community Survey indicated that 65.7% of working Madison residents commuted by driving alone, 6.7% carpooled, 8.6% used public transportation, and 8.5% walked.
 About 6% used all other forms of transportation, including bicycles, motorcycles, and taxis.
 About 4.5% worked at home.
-According to Walk Score, Madison has an overall 48 out of 100 in walkability, making it a "largely car dependent city", and a 65 out of 100 for bicycling.
-However, the State-Langdon and Downtown areas scored significantly higher, 94 and 93 for walkability, and 87 and 89 for biking, respectively.

 In 2015, 11.2% of Madison households were without a car, which was unchanged in 2016.
 The national average was 8.7% in 2016.
 Madison averaged 1.5 cars per household in 2016, compared to a national average of 1.8 per household.